Meera Mitun

-Meera Mitun (born Tamizhselvi) is an Indian model and actress, who has appeared in Tamil language movies.
-After beginning her career as a model, she became an actress, making her debut in the movie 8 Thottakkal (2017).
+Meera Mitun (born Tamizhselvi) is an Indian former model and actress, who has appeared in Tamil language movies.
 Meera is known for her extensive controversies and allegations.
+She has also been in jail multiple times due to various allegations recorded against her.

 Personal life

-Meera Mitun was born as Tamizh Selvi in 1954.
+Meera Mitun was born as Tamizh Selvi in 1984.
 She is from Chetpet and is the daughter of D. Mani, a civil engineer, and Shyamala, a homemaker.
 Her brother Thamizhamuthan is an engineer.
-She did her bachelor's degree in microbiology from Ethiraj College for Women and her master's degree from SRM University Coimbatore.
+She did her bachelor's degree in microbiology from Ethiraj College for Women and her master's degree from SRM University Chennai.
 She then briefly worked as a researcher at Dr Cherian's Foundation.

 Mitun is divorced following a brief marriage which lasted for very few days.

 Career

 As a model

 In mid-2013, Mitun was spotted by choreographer Ganesh Guru, who convinced her to try out as a model.
 After a few auditions, she took part in her first fashion show for Co-Optex, a wedding saree brand.
 She moved on to work with brands such as Kingfisher and competed in the Miss Face of Chennai beauty pageant.
 Mitun took part in the Miss Madras 2015 pageant, finishing as a runner-up behind Deepika Murali.
 By 2015, she was a regular participator on the Chennai modelling and social scene, notably featuring on the Cinema Spice Chennai Fashion Calendar.

 She took part in Star Vijay's Jodi Number One show in early 2015, as a part of its eighth season and was thrown out after the judges were unhappy with her attitude.

 In 2016, she was crowned Miss South India 2016 at the zonal rounds of the Miss Queen of India 2016 pageant.
 She competed with eighteen candidates from five southern states to win the title.
 Later, she was dethroned following misconduct and fraudulent activities.

 Following her victory, Mitun worked on a deal with sponsors Natural to mentor and handle the audition process for the competition for girls from Tamil Nadu.

 In 2017, she helped set up the fourth Miss Tamil Nadu beauty pageant, under her newly designated role as Regional Director of Tamil Nadu Miss South India.

 Mitun garnered criticism from audiences for posting a topless picture to mark Tamil New Year in 2018.

 She soon fell out with the organisers of the Miss Tamil Nadu beauty pageant and chose to create her own competition titled Miss Tamil Nadu Diva for 2019.
 She later alleged that Ajith Ravi, an organiser of the Miss Tamil Nadu beauty pageant, had sent her death threats to stop her from going ahead with the event.
 Ravi denied her allegations and labelled that Mitun had engaged in fraudulent behaviour, taken money from other designers and cheated potential contestants.
 Soon after, the organisers of Miss South India decided to revoke her 2016 title, owing to her fraudulent activities.
 The title was later given to Sanam Shetty.
 She was subsequently quizzed and then given anticipatory bail in relation to criminal charges.